Partnership manager? What’s that? Is this a new career avenue? How do I start? And where?

 - There are channel conflicts where many try to connect with the same set of partners in the industry.

-- There is often a struggle for governance contradictions since partnership managers have to manage horizontal and vertical accountability.
+- There is often a struggle for governance contradictions since they have to manage horizontal and vertical accountability.
 As they communicate to the high-end executives and internal teams simultaneously for the partnership success.

-- Time constraints that partners possess for partnership managers.
+- Time constraints that partners possess for partnership teams.
 An issue that disrupts the coordination process.
 Furthermore, it impacts the business output.

 But challenges aren’t insurmountable.
-Keeping this in mind, we now move to our section and understand how to become a partnership manager.
+Keeping this in mind, we now move to our section and understand how to become one.
 In CEDCOSS and the industry.